Connect with us

 A long tube in an underground tunnel.

-The Large Hadron Collider accelerates particles to incredibly high speeds before to smash particles together, but not all attempts result in successful collisions.
+The Large Hadron Collider accelerates particles to incredibly high speeds before trying to smash particles together, but not all attempts result in successful collisions.

 Maximilien Brice/CERN, CC BY-SA